telnetdoogie/UDMP-ipv6/README.md

 Log entries related to scripts running will show in `/var/log/messages` with a prefix of `user.info`

+# Testing things out

-To confirm that ipv6 is working, while logged into the UDMP and after all script are installed and have been executed, run `ping6 2600::` and look for responses.
+To confirm that ipv6 is working, while logged into the UDMP and after all scripts are installed and have been executed, run `ping6 2600::` and look for responses.

 To confirm that your firewall rules are being applied to the `he-ipv6` interface, run `ip6tables-save | grep he-ipv6`.
 You should see entries similar to this:
 ```